Slave rebellion: Europe

 According to the Icelandic sagas, Swedish slave revolts occurred at some time between the 5th and 6th centuries, and resulted in the Swedish king Ongentheow being deposed.
 These large-scale slave revolts were reportedly led by a thrall known as Tunni.
-According to the sagas, it resulted in the Swedish king Ongentheow being deposed.
 Tunni subsequently became king of Svealand after defeating the Swedish king.

 A number of slave revolts occurred in the Mediterranean area during the early modern period: